-Her releases thus far have been the song 'Big/Little Edie' on the Wire Tapper CD released by the Wire Magazine (2009) and the 'Early E.P.'
-(Nov 2010) which received the following reviews:
+'Big/Little Edie' on the Wire Tapper CD released by the Wire Magazine (2009)

 “‘My Three Beautiful Children’ is the purest example of her craft, the central music box-like melody playing off her vocals to create an intangible sense of magic, but elsewhere the woozily hypnotic hooks of ‘Gatecrasher’ or ‘Kidgloves’ marked her out as a kindred spirit of sorts to Nite Jewel, although even that comparison doesn’t do justice to how unique this all sounds.
 With brand new material imminent, it’s going to be fascinating to see where she takes things from here.” - Electric Whipcrack

 “Veering from chilling to warm, ambient, frenetic, dark and light, there’s no lipservice here, they’re great songs and these are just the beginning.
 My Three Beautiful Children is my fave, I think, now I finally own it I feel I couldn’t love a new baby more.
 Niamh Corcoran is a lone she-wolf from the northern wilds and up until now she’s covered her own tracks pretty well, making it very difficult to find any beside those on her MySpace player.” - Harmless Noise